Tetrax-10/Spicetify-Extensions/README.md

 # Spicetify-Extensions

-This Extension adds other countries exclusice Charts to your Spotify App's Browse Page
+This Extension adds other countries exclusive Charts to your Spotify App's Browse Page

 This extension is in development, do not use it for good experience